luisbarradev/clave_unica_api/README.md

 - **CMF Scraper**: Currently implemented, this service allows fetching data from the CMF using a user's RUT (Chilean national identification number) and password.
 - **Clave Unica Integration**: Designed to integrate with Chile's "Clave Unica" system for secure authentication.
 - **Extensible Login System**: Utilizes the Strategy pattern for flexible and extensible login mechanisms, allowing easy addition of new login providers.
+- **Asynchronous Task Processing**: Implements a robust asynchronous system for scraping tasks, offloading heavy operations to background workers.
+- **Redis-backed Queue & Deduplication**: Uses Redis for persistent task queuing and to prevent processing of duplicate requests within a defined timeframe.
+- **Decoupled Workers**: Scraping tasks are processed by independent worker processes, enhancing scalability and fault tolerance.

 ### Login Strategy Pattern